James Pierpont (mathematician)

-James P. Pierpont (June 16, 1866 – December 9, 1938) was a Connecticut-born American mathematician.
+James P. Pierpont (June 16, 1866 – December 9, 1938) was an American mathematician born in Connecticut.

+Life

 His father Cornelius Pierpont was a wealthy New Haven businessman.
 He did undergraduate studies at Worcester Polytechnic Institute, initially in mechanical engineering, but turned to mathematics.
 He went to Europe after graduating in 1886.
-He studied in Berlin, and later in Vienna.
-He prepared his PhD at the University of Vienna under Leopold Gegenbauer and Gustav Ritter von Escherich.
-His thesis, defended in 1894, is entitled Zur Geschichte der Gleichung fünften Grades bis zum Jahre 1858.
-After his defense, he returned to New Haven and was appointed as a lecturer at Yale University, where he spent most of his career.
+He studied in Berlin and later in Vienna.
+He prepared his Ph.D. at the University of Vienna under Leopold Gegenbauer and Gustav Ritter von Escherich.
+His thesis, defended in 1894, was entitled Zur Geschichte der Gleichung fünften Grades bis zum Jahre 1858.
+After his defense, he returned to New Haven and was appointed as a lecturer at Yale University, where he would spend most of his career.
 In 1898, he became professor.

+Research

-Initially, his research dealt with Galois theory of equations.
-The Pierpont primes are named after Pierpont, who introduced them in 1895 in connection with a problem of constructing regular polygons with the use of conic sections.
+Initially, his research dealt with the Galois theory of equations.
+The Pierpont primes are named after him, as he introduced them in 1895 in connection with a problem of constructing regular polygons using conic sections.

 After 1900, he worked in real and complex analysis.

 In his textbooks of real analysis, he introduced a definition of the integral analogous to Lebesgue integration.
 His definition was later criticized by Maurice Fréchet.
-Finally, in the 1920s, his interest turned to non-Euclidean geometry.
+In the 1920s, he finally turned his interest to non-Euclidean geometry.